EmileTrotignon/blog/printing_and_ocaml.md

 Modular implicits are a very powerful feature which requires a lot of research and implementation work, and are not going to be available for a very long time.
-It would allow us to do as following:
+It would allow us to do the following:

 ```ocaml
 module type Printable = sig